 - 1. Inform the Auditors that they are accountable to the Committee and that they will provide the Committee with timely communications regarding significant financial reporting and internal control issues. - 2.
 Review with management significant risks and exposures identified and management's steps to minimize them. - 3.
 Review with management and the Auditors, as appropriate: - a.
 NHEC's internal controls, including information technology system security controls. - b.
 NHEC's significant accounting and information technology policies. - c.
 The audited annual financial results before they are made public. - d.
 Alternative treatments of financial information within accounting principles generally accepted in the United States of America that have been discussed with management, ramifications of the use of such alternative disclosures and treatments, and the treatment recommended by the Auditors. - e.
 Significant and/or material written communications between the Auditors and management, such as any management letter or schedule of unadjusted differences. - f.
-The results of periodic internal and independent IS security audits. - 4.
+The results of periodic internal and independent Information Systems security audits. - 4.
 After the completion of the annual financial statement audit, or as needed throughout the year, discuss with management and the Auditors: - a.
 NHEC's annual financial statements and related footnotes, including any adjustments to such statements recommended by the Auditors. - b.
 Any significant findings and recommendations made by the Auditors with respect to NHEC's financial policies, procedures and internal accounting controls together with management's responses thereto. - c.
-The qualitative judgments about the appropriateness and acceptability of accounting principles, financial disclosures and underlying estimates. - d.
-Any significant difficulties or disputes with management encountered during the course of the audit.
+The qualitative judgments about the appropriateness and acceptability of accounting principles, financial disclosures and underlying estimates.